Emmanuel Rodríguez: Early career

-Career beginnings

 Rodríguez turned pro on June 1, 2012, in the undercard of a Puerto Rico Best Boxing event, in which he defeated Jason Agosto by knockout in the first round.
 In his second appearance, he defeated Jaime González by technical knockout in two rounds.
 Rodríguez continued performing in the undercard of other boxers, earning consecutive knockouts over Luis Ortiz and José Ruiz.
 His first decision win was over Ramón Emilio Cedaño, in a fight that was contested in the bantamweight limit of 118 pounds.
 In a card held at the Dominican Republic, Rodríguez countered the aggression of Edward Vargas to score a third-round technical knockout.
 Competing in the undercard of José Pedraza's homecoming event, he defeated Felipe Rivas by unanimous decision.
 On December 21, 2013, Rodríguez won a unanimous decision over former super flyweight world title challenger David Quijano.
 On April 5, 2014, Rodríguez won a unanimous decision against Félix Pérez.